laurent22/joplin/README.md

 - Recognition data - Evernote images, in particular scanned (or photographed) documents have [recognition data](https://en.wikipedia.org/wiki/Optical_character_recognition) associated with them.
 It is the text that Evernote has been able to recognise in the document.
 This data is not preserved when the note are imported into Joplin.
 However, should it become supported in the search tool or other parts of Joplin, it should be possible to regenerate this recognition data since the actual image would still be available.

 - Colour, font sizes and faces - Evernote text is stored as HTML and this is converted to Markdown during the import process.
 For notes that are mostly plain text or with basic formatting (bold, italic, bullet points, links, etc.) this is a lossless conversion, and the note, once rendered back to HTML should be very similar.
 Tables are also imported and converted to Markdown tables.
 For very complex notes, some formatting data might be lost - in particular colours, font sizes and font faces will not be imported.
 The text itself however is always imported in full regardless of formatting.
+If it is essential that this extra data is preserved then Joplin also allows import of ENEX files as HTML.
+While this does preserve additional formatting such as font colours and sizes, it will not be converted to Markdown; as such it can still be edited using the Rich Text editor but the Markdown editor will only display the unformatted HTML.

 To import Evernote data, first export your Evernote notebooks to ENEX files as described [here](https://help.evernote.com/hc/en-us/articles/209005557-How-to-back-up-export-and-restore-import-notes-and-notebooks).
 Then follow these steps: